cleaning a brick chimney

 How to Shield Your Chimney from Sun Damage

 Applying a UV-resistant sealant to your chimney can help protect it from sun damage.
 Regularly inspecting the chimney for signs of wear and reapplying protective coatings as needed will extend its durability.
-If your chimney is showing signs of excessive drying or cracking, consider having a professional repoint the masonry to strengthen the structure.
+If your chimney is showing signs of excessive drying or cracking, consider having a professional tuckpointing the masonry to strengthen the structure.

 When Should You Get Your Chimney Repaired?